 The Downtown Special Events Office is responsible for scheduling, coordinating and managing special events at the Downtown Campus.
 The Downtown Campus has clearly become the venue of choice for university organizations as well as many community organizations, and the office operates as a “one-stop shopping” experience for on- and off-campus users of university facilities.
 The office manages cash handling, logistical operations and designs, implements control systems for managing various resources needed for events and provides logistical support for Extended Education.

 Institute of Texan Cultures is the state’s museum dedicated to enhancing the understanding of cultural history and its influence on the people of Texas.
 The Institute’s mission is accomplished through an expansive exhibit floor, a document and photo library, an extensive outreach program to Texas schools, and specialized and periodic major exhibits.
 The Institute also serves special educational programs of the university.

 UTSA Mexico Center fosters academic, research, cultural and programmatic exchanges with universities and organizations in Mexico, engaging students, faculty and staff, and promoting a better understanding of Mexico and its relationship to the United States.
 The UTSA Mexico Center provides a forum for communication between policy makers, scholars, business representatives and professionals from the United States and Mexico to bring about mutual understanding and productive relationships.

-The Child and Adolescent Policy Research Institute is the administrative host for research and programs from across colleges and disciplines united in their research interests in child and adolescent development.
+The Child and Adolescent Policy Research Institute (CAPRI) is the administrative host for research and programs from across colleges and disciplines united in their research interests in child and adolescent development.